-How Is Your Current Website Holding You Back?
+Your Current Website Is Costing You Leads

 Business websites struggle for a variety of reasons, any of which could be the cause of your troubles.
 A poorly designed website can definitely be the culprit, but there are also a few common SEO-related reasons for poor performance:

 - Lack of Content: In a way, the amount of content on your website determines the size of the net you cast to draw qualified leads to your business.
 The bigger your real estate, the easier it is for potential customers to find you.
 If you only have a few pages of content on your website and you only target a few keywords, you won’t get much traffic.
 However, if you build a well-thought-out web of content and target keywords focused on solving problems your customers might have, you’ll get more traffic.

 - Poorly Written Content: Having content is important, but it doesn’t guarantee traffic or sales.
 If your website features a ton of blogs that are poorly written, visitors won’t stay on your website for long and Google will take notice.
 Additionally, even if your website generates a ton of traffic, failing to have a clear call to action (CTA) will cost you many leads.
 Useful, well-written content is essential to website success.

 - General Age: The older your website is, the more problems you’re likely to have.
 Not only has website design changed significantly over the years, but mobile-friendly websites are a must these days.
 A website that is very outdated isn’t going to do you any favors.
 Not to mention, broken links, outdated content, and irrelevant images will cause an average cost per lead increase.

 Calculate How Much Your Website Is Costing You